openstad/openstad-docs/technical/frontend/README.md

 ```

 **2. Override existing Openstad or Apostrophe module**
-To override or extend an existing module you can simple add the files under lib/modules.
+To override or extend an existing module you can add the files under lib/modules.
 **example:
 If you want to modify the html of the agenda-widgets you only need to create the `lib/modules/agenda-widgets/views/widget.html` file and you're free to change the html structure.
 ```html